Prospective PhDs/postdocs/undergrads/masters who want to work with me: see here

 You can see a complete list of publications on my Google Scholar page.
 See my academic job market research statement here.

-My partner Leilani Gilpin is also a researcher in ML, and does fantastic work on ML Explainability using logical reasoning methods.
+My wife Leilani Gilpin is also a researcher in ML, and does fantastic work on ML Explainability using logical reasoning methods.
 See her publications here.

 PostDoc in Polina Golland's lab